geoffmazeroff/shamazon/ProjectPlan.md

 # Project Plan

 ## To Do
-- Address any compiler warnings or other IDE suggestions
 - Add error handling
-  - Handle missing field values on product details page
-  - Page models need try-catches around service calls
-  - Decide on approach and implement error handling from the backend (alerts, toast notifications)
   - In C# code
   - Decide on approach and implement error handling / validation for the 3rd-party API
   - Add more information logging messages